pkelchte/h1b/README.md

 From the [USCIS Adjudicator's Field Manual](https://www.uscis.gov/iframe/ilink/docView/AFM/HTML/AFM/0-0-0-1/0-0-0-13593.html):

 #### 1. Employer-employee relationship
-With contracts or offer letters, the petitionor must show a combination of the following:
+With contracts or offer letters, the petitioner must show a combination of the following:

 - The beneficiary works at an office location owned/leased by the petitioner,
 - the beneficiary reports directly to the petitioner on a daily basis,